 As with the initial breast reconstruction procedure, there should be no heavy lifting or strenuous exercise for four to six weeks.
 A surgical bra will need to be worn for several weeks following the procedure, ensuring the breasts heal quickly and as desired.
 It will take up to six months for the swelling to completely resolve and the breasts to heal accordingly.
 At this time, the full benefits of the breast reconstruction revision can be seen.

-Risks and Complications from Revision Breast Reconstruction
+Risks, Safety and Complications after Revision Breast Reconstruction

 If you are unhappy with the appearance of your chest, place your trust in a respected plastic surgeon, experienced in revision breast reconstruction procedures.
 Dr. Anderson and her esteemed associates, Dr. Shervin Naderi and Dr. Jessica Kulak, bring decades of combined experienced in aesthetic procedures.
 The Naderi Center is one of the top providers of plastic and reconstructive surgery on the east coast.
 Dr. Anderson’s breast reconstruction revision techniques can help women and men to achieve the natural-looking, contoured results they are searching for.

-Revision Breast Reconstruction FAQs
+Revision Breast Reconstruction Questions to ask